Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.

 - Exclusive breast-feeding.
 Breast milk doesn't contain enough vitamin D to prevent rickets.
 Babies who are exclusively breast-fed should receive vitamin D drops.

-Left untreated, rickets can lead to:
+If left untreated, rickets may lead to:

 - Failure to grow